-The purpose of the ERC Starting and Consolidator Grants schemes is to empower individual researchers at different stages of their career and to provide the best setting to foster their creativity.
-These grant schemes support projects carried out by individual teams, which are headed by a single Principal Investigator.
+The purpose of the ERC Advanced Grant scheme is to empower individual researchers who are established research leaders with a recognised track record of research achievements and to provide the best setting to foster their creativity.
+This grant scheme supports projects carried out by individual teams, which are headed by a single Principal Investigator.

 Principal Investigators must demonstrate the ground-breaking nature, ambition and feasibility of their scientific proposal.
-The ERC research proposals are expected to take risks.
+The PIs of an ERC research proposal are expected to take risks.
 It remains important, however, that the risk and how it will be managed be well thought through and addressed in the proposal.